3ch01c/3ch01c.github.io/docs/how-to-setup-diskless-ubuntu-cluster.md

-# How to setup diskless Ubuntu Kubernetes cluster
+# How to setup diskless Ubuntu cluster

 ## Set up the image server